aieditor-team/AiEditor/docs/config/image.md

 - **uploadHeaders**: Custom HTTP header information for image upload, the data type is `Object` or a method ( `Function` ) that returns an `Object`.
 - **uploader**: Custom upload logic, by default, it is uploaded through `fetch`.
 - **uploaderEvent**: Configure event listeners for image uploads.
+- **bubbleMenuItems**: bubble menu configuration when an image is selected (configuration is not case sensitive)

 ## Server response